 - Develop a training “package” of resources and materials, including, e.g., designing webinars, developing audio-visuals, graphics, manuals, etc.

-- Implement the training package, including to deliver the training by implementing the strategies and conducting the activities, sharing feedback about the program and training methods, administering tests, modifying the design of the trainings and its materials based on feedback from participants, etc. This phase can include administrative activities, such as copying, scheduling facilities, taking attendance data, billing learners, etc.
+- Implement the training package, including delivering the training by implementing the strategies and conducting the activities, sharing feedback about the program and training methods, administering tests, modifying the design of the training and its materials based on feedback from participants, etc. This phase can include administrative activities, such as copying, scheduling facilities, taking attendance data, billing learners, etc.